afforeroc/mealy-machine/README.md

-# Mealy machine
+# Mealy machine app
-Mealy Machine app using Python3 and Graphviz
+This is an app about that recreates a functional Mealy machine.
+It was written using Python3 language and Graphviz software.<br>
+Additional, it contains a configuration manual for use.

+Functionalities:
+* It build a functional Mealy machine.
+* it draw and show a directed graph that represents the machine.
+* it translate strings.

+## Configuration manual
+This manual was designed to be done on a personal computer.<br> Some steps/sections require using of console commands and text editing that will indicated with `Terminal` and `Text` labels.

+### Required software
+* Command prompt like Terminal(Linux) or PowerShell(Windows).
+* Text editor like Notepad++, Visual Studio Code, etc.

-## Configure a execution environment for app execution
+## Configure environment for app execution
 1.1 Install stable/latest version of [Python3](https://www.python.org/downloads/).

 1.2 Verify Python installation.